VxlidDev/kronos-iii/README.md

 - Completely Filtering Enabled Compatible

 ### UPDATE LOG (mm/dd/yyyy)
+- [3/30/23] - **Made HealAura work.
+Turn it on and equip a heal gun to god all CDs and Hostiles in-game.** v0.0.5
 - [3/29/23] - **Made Instant Kill Anybody from Anywhere & TP Unanchored (not mine, preloaded).** v0.0.4
 - [3/29/23] - **Began work on Heal Aura, this feature will allow you to instantly heal all Hostiles & CDs.
 Created unview when teleporting to the person you're viewing.** v0.0.3
 - [3/28/23] - **Created all TPs for SCPs.** v0.0.2